isomerpages/ttsh-chi-child/_share/Submit Your Project.md

 #### **Need help with your submission?
 Check out the tips below**

+* Download the []()Taxonomy Tagging Playbook to help with your project categorisation.
 * Please write clearly and concisely.
 Use words or terms that are easily understandable by all professions.
 * There is no word limit.
 However, we encourage short and simple write-ups (ideally not more than **1,500 words**) for ease of reading and understanding.
 * In the spirit of co-learning and knowledge sharing, we encourage you to share insights and tips on both your successes and challenges to help other who may be interested to embark on a similar project under **Lessons Learnt**.